 - Lack of senior management buy-in

-- Cybersecurity solutions that are affordable and value-added
+- Cybersecurity solutions that are not affordable and value-added

 - Lack of a common language and consistent standards around securing their systems from the beginning

-- Overall lack of support and resources available to help them become secure
+- Overall deficiency of support and resources available to help them become secure

 With CyManII support services, manufacturers and their suppliers can understand current and emerging cyber-vulnerabilities along connected processes, integrate new IOTT components with a secure common architecture, and train their workforce on good cyber practices.
 Our nationally recognized team is poised to help US manufacturing reach secure energy efficiency in their plants and along their supply chains.